zksync-association/zksync-upgrade-verification-tool/Docs/guardianL2VetoDocs/README.md

 4. **Execute Actions:** In this section, the execute veto button will allow you to carry out the veto specified in the proposal.
 However, it will only be clickable (i.e., not grayed out) once all conditions, like approvals, are satisfied.

-5.**L2 Call**: This section displays information related to the underlying GovOps or Token Governor proposal calls that are being voted to be vetoed.
+5.**L2 Call**: This section displays information related to the underlying GovOps or Token Governor proposal that is being voted to be vetoed.

 > [!Caution]